-The Code applies to all employees, officers, and directors ("you").
+All employees, officers, and directors ("you") are required to be familiar with the Code, comply with its provisions and report any suspected violations as described below under, "Reporting Violations and Non-Retaliation."
 We expect you to adhere to the highest ethical standards.
 This includes modeling and promoting ethical behavior in your daily behavior, as well as reporting any violations of suspected misconduct.

 You should use this Code to help you make ethical, value-driven business decisions.
 The Code provides you with examples of common issues you are likely to face in the course of business, as well as resources where you can get additional assistance.
-The Code also is supported by separate Company policies, which you should review regularly.
+The Code is also supported by separate Company policies, which you should review regularly.
 In some instances, these policies provide more information about a topic covered by the Code.
 In other instances, the policies govern additional obligations not addressed in the Code.